AELB

 Voice-over can be done for Danish, German and Swedish.

-Areas of general, broad-brush expertise are: Patents, chemistry, medicine, commerce, science, law (corporate, litigation, patent, family), software localization, etc. I have done numerous litigation translations, typically on a rush basis.
+Areas of general, broad-brush expertise are: Patents, chemistry, medicine, commerce, science, law (corporate, litigation, patent, family), software localization, etc. I have done numerous legal translations in connection with patent litigation, typically on a rush basis.
 Types of translation output into foreign language have been user and technical manuals, instructional "How-To" handbooks, websites.
 Promotional sales literature and ad copy.
 Legal documents and extracts.
 Evaluation of websites, as well as brand names in a foreign setting.
-Relevant software capabilities: Microsoft Office for Windows Vista, WordPerfect, Trados/SDLX, WordFast localization tools.
+Relevant software capabilities: Microsoft Office for Windows 8.1 & 10.
+Trados/SDLX, WordFast, Fluency CAT tools.

 Foreign residence (longer term) included Germany, Great Britain, France, and Denmark, Norway and Sweden.
 I have visited almost all of Europe, at one time or another, as well as the Middle East and North Africa plus traveled all continental US states, Quebec and the Bahamas on the North American continent.